 But that's not a pass to skip those crunches and planks.
 “It is important to train the core because that is your center for balance,” Butler says.
 “Plus, a strong core can help reduce back pain.”

 Not sure exactly how to hit those lower belly muscles?
 You’re not alone.
 “Lower abs are very difficult to strengthen because that is where our body stores most of its excess fat,” says Butler.
 “And for women, the hormone estrogen naturally wants to hold onto fat in this area.”
+But don't worry, there are tons of exercises you can do to get rid of it.

 In order to eliminate the guesswork, we asked Butler to share the most effective lower abs exercises as a workout.
 For three of these moves, you'll need towels or sliders.
 (We'll be using Slidez by SKLZ, $29.99, sklz.com.)
+If you're looking for equipment-free lower ab workouts, check out Aaptiv for hundreds of do-anywhere workouts.

 Don’t blame us if it hurts to laugh the day after this routine.